PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 we obtain time-homogeneous Markov Chain.

-A transition matrix of a first order Markov Chain is build of all possible combination of process states _i<sub>0</sub>_ and _i<sub>1</sub>_:
+A transition matrix of a first-order Markov Chain is build of all possible combination of process states _i<sub>0</sub>_ and _i<sub>1</sub>_:

 <p align="center">
   <img src="https://github.com/PiotrekGa/PiotrekGa.github.io/blob/master/images/CodeCogsEqn5.png">
 </p>

 _Q_ is a stochastic matrix.
-It means that all its values are [0, 1] and sum of every row equals 1.
+It means that all its values are [0, 1] and the sum of every row equals 1.

 #### High-order Markov Chains

-A _l_-order Markov Chain, is a stochastic process in which current state depends on _l_ last observations:
+An _l_-order Markov Chain is a stochastic process in which current state depends on _l_ last observations:

 <p align="center">
   <img src="https://github.com/PiotrekGa/PiotrekGa.github.io/blob/master/images/CodeCogsEqn6.png">